Also see Systemic Pharmacotherapeutics of the Respiratory System.

 Antitussive agents are indicated to relieve the discomfort associated with nonproductive coughing but are contraindicated when secretion of airway mucus is excessive.
 Products that contain atropine also are contraindicated, at least in theory, because atropine increases the viscosity of airway secretions.

 In bacterial infection, antimicrobial therapy should be instituted.
 The goal is to select either the most effective agent against a specific organism or the least toxic agent of several alternatives.
 Culture and sensitivity testing of airway secretions provide a worthwhile, although not infallible, guide to determining the appropriate antibiotic.
 Knowledge of tissue penetration and pharmacokinetic characteristics of the antimicrobial agents is important as well.
-The following agents have proved effective in the listed species: cattle—oxytetracycline, cephalosporins, fluoroquinolones, macrolides, florfenicol, penicillins, and sulfonamides; sheep and goats—oxytetracycline, cephalosporins, macrolides, penicillins, and sulfonamides; pigs—lincomycin, spectinomycin, penicillins, and sulfonamides; dogs and cats—cephalosporins, chloramphenicol, amoxicillin-clavulanic acid, aminoglycosides, trimethoprim-sulfamethoxazole, fluoroquinolones, and tetracyclines; horses—penicillins, aminoglycosides, cephalosporins, fluoroquinolones, sulfonamides, and tetracyclines, the latter with caution due to an occasional side effect of severe diarrhea.
+The following agents have proved effective in the listed species: cattle—oxytetracycline, cephalosporins, fluoroquinolones, macrolides, florfenicol, penicillins, and sulfonamides; sheep and goats—oxytetracycline, cephalosporins, macrolides, penicillins, and sulfonamides; pigs—lincomycin, spectinomycin, penicillins, and sulfonamides; dogs and cats—cephalosporins, chloramphenicol, amoxicillin-clavulanate, aminoglycosides, trimethoprim-sulfamethoxazole, fluoroquinolones, macrolides, and tetracyclines; horses—penicillins, aminoglycosides, cephalosporins, fluoroquinolones, sulfonamides, and tetracyclines (the latter with caution due to an occasional adverse effect of severe diarrhea).
 Aminoglycosides are useful but can be nephrotoxic.
 Trimethoprim, usually in combination with a sulfonamide, is useful for respiratory therapy in most species but is not licensed for food-producing animals in the USA.
-Drugs such as enrofloxacin (approved for small animals and cattle but not horses in the USA) and ceftiofur are effective for pneumonia.
+Drugs such as enrofloxacin (approved for small animals and cattle but not for horses in the USA) and ceftiofur are effective for pneumonia.

 Broad-spectrum antibiotics should be used if specific bacteria cannot be identified, and once begun, a full course of therapy should be completed.
 Multiple antimicrobial agents should be used only with full knowledge of the potential drug interactions.
 Because of residues in food-producing animals, veterinarians must use these products according to label instructions and provide sound advice to producers.
 Extra-label use of antimicrobials is permitted in some situations and is regulated by the Animal Medicinal Drug Use Clarification Act of 1994.

 Diuretics are indicated in pulmonary edema.
-The osmotic diuretics have a minimal action on diuresis.
-Carbonic anhydrase inhibitors (eg, acetazolamide) have a moderate action on diuresis, and loop diuretics (eg, furosemide) have a profound effect.
+The osmotic diuretics have a minimal action on diuresis, carbonic anhydrase inhibitors (eg, acetazolamide) have a moderate effect, and loop diuretics (eg, furosemide) have a profound effect.